pyscaffold/dsproject-demo/README.md

 In order to set up the necessary environment:

-1. create an environment `demo-dsproject` with the help of [conda],
+1. review and uncomment what you need in `environment.yml` and create an environment `demo-dsproject` with the help of [conda],
    ```
    conda env create -f environment.yml
    ```